Take over an unmanaged directory as administrator in Azure Active Directory

 External admin takeover

-If you already manage a tenant with Azure services or Office 365, you are can't add a custom domain name if it is already verified in another Azure AD tenant.
+If you already manage a tenant with Azure services or Office 365, you cannot add a custom domain name if it is already verified in another Azure AD tenant.
 However, from your managed tenant in Azure AD you can take over an unmanaged tenant as an external admin takeover.
 The general procedure follows the article Add a custom domain to Azure AD.

 When you verify ownership of the domain name, Azure AD removes the domain name from the unmanaged tenant and moves it to your existing tenant.
 External admin takeover of an unmanaged directory requires the same DNS TXT validation process as internal admin takeover.
 The difference is that the following are also moved over with the domain name: